ofahchouch-gh/web-app-from-scratch/README.md

 * [API](#api-)

 ## Description 📝
 During this course I created a web app from scratch, so without any frameworks, using HTML, CSS and Javascript.
+The goal is to make a web app from scratch where i can find an overview of the top 20 cryptocurrencies.
+The cryptocurrencies will have a detail page where more information about the specific coin is given.

+I choose this idea because i like crypto and the idea behind blockchain.
 The data I use comes from the [Binance Spot Api](https://github.com/binance/binance-spot-api-docs/blob/master/rest-api.md).

-The [Binance Spot Api](#api-) is the API of the Binance exchange.
-Everything which can be done manually on their webapp related to spot trading can be done with the API as well.
+The Binance API is created by the Binance exchange.
+Everything which can be done manually on their web app related to spot trading can be done with the API as well.

 Examples: